Once I moved out of my parents’ home, I wanted a dog of my own.

 Note: Yes I am aware that this is 2020.
 But even with all the trauma of this year, I stand my statement: These are better days.

 Imagine 2020 without internet.
-Really, let that sink: No internet.
+Really.
+Let that sink: No internet.
 No information.
 No N95 masks delivered by Amazon.
 No you-tube videos titled 'build-your-own-ventilator.'
 Just you in your isolated corner of the world.

-Without the Disney channel or eBooks.
+Without Netflix or eBooks.

 Not all meaningful relationships are long term.
 You don’t need to be a part of someone’s life for decades to make an impact.